gauniverseorg/ga-docs/docs/Tutorials/data.md

 For page changes:

-1. Drop a layout inside the flex (Grid, Repeat, etc).
+1. Drop a layout inside the Grid (Flex, Repeat, etc).
 For multiple images, use a Repeat layout
 2. Bind it to the image field
 3. Add an upload button, and set it's type as image
 4. Drop image element in the layout